Issuing refunds

 Learn how to use the Refunds API to issue full and partial refunds

-The Refunds API allows you to reimburse customers for product costs, shipping expenses, taxes, duties, and regulatory fees.
+The allows you to reimburse customers for product costs, shipping expenses, taxes, duties, and regulatory fees.

 Once you configure and create a refund, your integration should be set up to handle refund state changes.